 31. Make some furry friends at Spitalfields City Farm

 Discover a little piece of the countryside and meet some furry critters at Spitalfields City Farm.
-Not only is it the closest farm to the city square mile, it is also completely free to visit!
+Not only is it the closest farm to the city square mile, but it is also completely free to visit!

 32. Unleash your inner child at Ballie Ballerson

-Ballie Ballerson offers the first (and only) adults ball pit in London.
+Ballie Ballerson offers the first (and only) adult ball pit in London.
 Immerse yourself in a pool of colour with a cocktail in hand as you unleash your inner child at this fun bar.

 33. Find out about London’s most infamous serial killer on a Jack the Ripper walking tour

 The serial murders of women in 1888 in Whitechapel were never solved and the killer was named ‘Jack the Ripper’.
 Discover more about these infamous killings and a darker part of London’s history on an informative Jack the Ripper walking tour.

 The Cutty Sark is around 150 years old and is the world’s only surviving extreme clipper.